There are now 3 possible online modes for units:

 Click on an offering mode for more details.

 This unit presents a critical set of principles and tools to assist managers to make informed decisions in an environment of economic risk and uncertainty.
 The unit introduces the basic elements of microeconomics and macroeconomics in terms of understanding the economic basis of business and strategic decision making through the application of economic principles to the role of the modern manager.
 Built around contemporary business experience and informal case studies, topics include supply and demand; market structures; contemporary market issues; the macroeconomic environment; money and financial markets; interest rates; inflation and unemployment; exchange rates; and a range of topical economic issues.

 - 6 points

-Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Non-standard teaching period UWA (Perth) Face to face Trimester 1 UWA (Perth) Face to face Trimester 2 UWA (Perth) Face to face Trimester 3 UWA (Perth) Face to face Trimester 1 Online Online Trimester 3 Online Online
+Availability Location Mode Trimester 1 UWA (Perth) Face to face Trimester 2 UWA (Perth) Face to face Trimester 3 UWA (Perth) Face to face Trimester 1 Online Online flexible

-- Typically this unit is assessed in the following ways: (1) individual assessment; (2) group assessment; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) individual assessment; (2) group assessment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit rules

-- enrolment inone of the following courses: Master of Business Administration (coursework); Master of Business Administration (coursework and dissertation); Graduate Certificate in Business;
+- enrolment inone of the following courses: Master of Business Administration (coursework).

 - ECON5541 Economics for Business: Applications and Policy